bennybp/ToBeNamedLater-design/PROP-0009-BasisSet.md

 }
 )

-* `BasisFunction GetBasisFunction(int i)` returns the i-th basis function in the basis set as the BasisFunction class
+* `BasisFunction GetBasisFunction(int i)const` returns the i-th basis function in the basis set as the BasisFunction class
-* `int MaxL()` returns the maximum angular momentum, in a.u.
+* `int MaxL()const` returns the maximum angular momentum, in a.u.
-* `int NPrims()` returns the total number of primitives
+* `int NPrims()const` returns the total number of primitives
-* `int NBasisFunctions()` returns the total number of basis functions
+* `int NBasisFunctions()const` returns the total number of basis functions
-* `BasisSet Combine(BasisSet Other)` returns the union of this BasisSet and other
+* `BasisSet Combine(const BasisSet& Other)const` returns the union of this BasisSet and other
-* `BasisSet SetDiff(BasisSet Other)` returns the set difference (elements in the first set that are not in the second set) of this and other
+* `BasisSet SetDiff(const BasisSet& Other)const` returns the set difference (elements in the first set that are not in the second set) of this and other
-* `BasisSet Intersection(BasisSet Other)` returns the basis functions common to this and other
+* `BasisSet Intersection(const BasisSet& Other)const` returns the basis functions common to this and other

 One is free to provide additional functionality beyond this, but not required.